aiforged/docs/docs/services/utilities/custom-code.md

 The Custom Code utility in AIForged empowers you to script custom logic directly in your agent workflows.
 It lets you validate, enrich, transform, or route extracted data from Document Intelligence or any other service.
 With full access to the runtime context and the BaseModule API, you can reference documents, parameters (fields/labels), verifications, datasets, and more.
 Use it to call external APIs, enforce business rules, or perform any advanced operation that’s beyond standard service settings.

-{% hint style="info" %}
+!!! info
     Tip: Start with a focused task—such as validating field formats or flagging duplicates—and expand your Custom Code as your workflow evolves.
-{% endhint %}

 ***